awahlig/tailscale-serve-proxy/README.md

 `tailscale-serve-proxy` is a Docker image that integrates dockerized web services into Tailscale as separate machines with their own hostnames.

-The proxy uses the Tailscale's `serve` functionality to provide access to the services using HTTPS (HTTPS must be enabled on your Tailnet).
+The proxy uses the Tailscale's `serve` functionality to provide HTTPS termination.
+Note that HTTPS must be enabled on your Tailnet.
+Plain HTTP requests are redirected to HTTPS.

 ## Dependencies
 - [linuxserver/nginx](https://github.com/linuxserver/docker-nginx/tree/master)